cran-task-views/OfficialStatistics/OfficialStatistics.md

     on target estimates.
 To evaluate the distribution of target variables in different strata, information of the sampling frame, or data from previous rounds of the same survey, may be used.
+- `r pkg(R2BEAT)` provides functions for multivariate, domain-specific optimal sample size allocation for one- and two-stage stratified sampling designs (i.e., generalization of the allocation methods of Neyman and Tschuprow to the case of several variables).

 ## 3 Data Collection (incl. record linkage)